laurent22/joplin/README.md

 If synchronisation does not work, please consult the logs in the app profile directory - it is often due to a misconfigured URL or password.
 The log should indicate what the exact issue is.

+## WebDAV synchronisation

+**Important: This is a beta feature.
+It has been extensively tested and is already in use by some users, but it is possible that some bugs remain.
+If you wish to you use it, it is recommended that you keep a backup of your data.
+The simplest way is to regularly backup the profile directory of the desktop or terminal application.**

+Select the "WebDAV" synchronisation target and follow the same instructions as for Nextcloud above.

 ## OneDrive synchronisation

 When syncing with OneDrive, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.